 Which Color Of Salt You Should Add to Your Food?

 Knowing you have a lot of choices can be quite comforting at times, while the exact thing can make you uneasy when you can’t seem to decide!
 With the various hues of Himalayan salt available, it might be confusing to choose the best out of those.

 It is a common myth that the darker the salt, the higher its mineral content.
 This is not entirely true.
 Dark colors correspond to higher iron content since iron imparts a reddish-brown color to foodstuff.
 The component giving your red blood cells their primary red color is Haem, which is also made up of iron!

 When using Himalayan salt in your food, pink salt or a mixture of all the colors would be your best bet.
 The benefits are due to the number of naturally occurring minerals in the salt – 84 total, minerals, and trace elements included!

 Try It Out!

 It’s a curious thing how some people claim that this salt even tastes different to them than regular table salt.
 Chemically, they are both sodium chloride.
 Physical incorporation of other elements in Himalayan salt minerals over time could have changed the taste, maybe?

-In this era of excessive machining and synthetic products, finding something truly natural can seem next to impossible.
-It’s a comforting thing to know you’re at least trying to make healthier choices.
+In this era of excessive processed and synthetic products, finding something truly natural can seem next to impossible.
+It’s comforting to know you’re at least trying to make healthier choices.
 You should try using it once and make your decision based on your experience of cooking with it.

 Whatever the color of Himalayan salt, one thing is for sure – its natural, unadulterated state is beyond comparison to your regular white table salt.